whiteclover/chronos/README.rst

 .. code-block:: bash

-    cd db # the path to the project python setup.py install
+    cd chronos # the path to the project python setup.py install